 RAW STORY’S TOP STORIES newsletter arrived at 5:51 AM today.
 The headline that caught my attention was “Michael Cohen is writing a bombshell tell-all book on President Trump to be released before the election.”
 The story was attributed to Tom Boggioni (April 18, 2020), who acknowledged his source as the Daily Beast in his first paragraph.
-That first paragraph states that “Michael Cohen is hard at work on a tell-all book about the president that should be published before the November election [and] will ‘spill the beans’ on the president’s antics and dealings.”
 READ MORE

 I WOKE UP and plopped myself down in my chair and opened my email.
 Bleary-eyed, I skimmed over the various subject titles and saw one that made me rub those bleary eyes: “Sign the petition: Apache holy shit threatened …” and the rest was cut off.
 My first thought was, “Holy crap!
-White man messing with red man’s poo-poo.
 READ MORE

 First, they came for the black-spotted newts but I did not speak out because I was not a black-spotted newt.